jaraco/wolframalpha/README.rst

     for pod in res.pods:
         do_something_with(pod)

-Pod objects have `subpods` (a Subpod is a specific response with the plaintext reply and some additional info)::
+Pod objects have ``subpods`` (a Subpod is a specific response with the plaintext reply and some additional info)::

     for pod in res.pods:
-        for sub in pod.subpod:
+        for sub in pod.subpods:
             print(sub.text)

 You may also query for simply the pods which have 'Result' titles or are